Carbon tetrafluoride (CF4) lewis dot structure, molecular geometry, polar or non-polar, bond angle

 - The net dipole moment of carbon tetrafluoride is zero.

-- Total 8 bonded electrons present in CF4 lewis dot structure.
+- A total of 8 bonded electrons are present in the CF4 lewis dot structure.

-- The molecular geometry of CF4 is tetrahedral and electron geometry is also tetrahedral.
+- CF4 molecular geometry is tetrahedral and its electron geometry is also tetrahedral.

 - The bond angle of CF4 is 109.5º.